 - Insulate: Did you know that wrapping your water heater with insulation helps to reduce your energy bills?
 It can also help extend the life of your unit.

-- Check the heating element: These elements need to be replaced occasionally, so doing a periodic inspection can prevent any unexpected interruption in hot water.
+- Check the heating element: These elements need replacements occasionally, so doing a periodic inspection can prevent any unexpected hot water interruptions.

 We provide fast, reliable and honest service and want to keep you as a customer for life!
 Contact us today to learn more about water heater maintenance.